-- Prioritisation of accountability issues with community members and health Providers.
+- Accountability issues were prioritised with community members and health providers.

-- Cost of family planning services has been standardised to wave out illicit charges by the health providers from the clients.
+- Cost of family planning services has been standardised to eradicate illicit charges by health providers.

 - Health goods have been regulated by the Department of Health.

-- Community members are more enlightened to hold healthcare duty bearers accountable.
+- Community members are better informed and hence better equipped to hold healthcare duty bearers accountable.

-- Dissatisfied client or patient can channel grievances to health authorities authorities.
+- Dissatisfied clients or patients can reportproblems to health authorities authorities.